 This garlic and lemon chicken tray bake is the perfect weeknight meal with just 10 minutes hands on prep time – it couldn’t be easier to make!
 Made with just a few everyday ingredients, everyone is going to love this recipe.

-When it comes to weeknight dinners, I am looking for three criteria.
+When it comes to dairy free weeknight dinners, I am looking for three criteria.
 First, it has to be easy.
 I’m talking minimal effort in the kitchen, can do it without thinking, easy.
 It also has to use ingredients that I usually buy – I don’t want to have to do a special shop or buy something I may never use again.
 And finally, it has to taste good.
 Like really delicious.

 This recipe ticks ALL of these boxes.